Remigius2011/rancher-workshop/readme.md

 this section contains important information about updates of this documentation or related artifacts by third parties.

+***digitalocean credit:*** unfortunately, the generous 100$ initial credit promotion we could enjoy during october is gone. now the initial credit is back to 10$.

 ***warning:*** the image for the demo webapp used in the workshop is now available as a [public image on docker hub](https://hub.docker.com/r/remigius65/webapp-hello-java/). it will still be available foir a few weeks on the private registry used during